sanaullah9994/hand-gesture-game/README.md

 - The deadzone in the middle prevents accidental direction changes
 - Model uses SVM with RBF kernel trained on 63 landmark features per frame

+## Known Issues

+- Sometimes the gesture detection is slow if lighting is bad
+- Snake speed might feel too fast on higher scores